codehoose/text-adventure-writer/DEVDIARY.md

 All of which would take the lamp and try and head north.
 Once I'd gotten the tokenizer started, it's still got a long way to go because it only recognizes joiner words, not ampersands and the like, I felt like I should do some phrase analysis and finally some syntax checks.
 So that's what I did :)

 The language spec such as it is, is now in a JSON file.
 This file is read in and the phrases can be validated.
 Anything that isn't recognized puts up a "I don't know what you mean by..." and what you typed.
 For tonight, deafening silence greets you when you enter a valid phrase.

+# 2018-08-13 Composition
+_Time Spent: 2.5hrs_
+Added MEF composition.
+Well, started to anyway.

+# 2018-08-14 Composition again
+_Time Spent: 2hrs_
+Trying to split the editor and runtime out to two separate DLLs.
+Partially working.
+The editor window starts up, there's nothing in it, and the console starts but nothing is visible.
+I'm calling tonight a fail tbh.